libin/google-ajax-translation/README.txt

 Be sure to start here:

 <a href="http://blog.libinpan.com/2008/08/04/google-ajax-translation-wordpress-plugin/">Google AJAX Translation WordPress Plugin V0.2.0</a>

 and

 <a href="http://blog.libinpan.com/2008/03/21/introducing-the-google-ajax-translation-wordpress-plugin/">Google AJAX Translation WordPress Plugin</a>

-In the current version(0.2.*) I only enabled comment translation by default, but you can enable post translation yourself from the admin page.
+In the current version(0.3.*) I only enabled comment translation by default, but you can enable post translation yourself from the admin page.
 And please keep this in mind: Google Ajax Translate only allow 500 characters right now (March 2008).

 == Installation ==

 1. Download the plugin archive and expand it (you've likely already done this).
-2. Put the 'google-ajax-translation' folder into your wp-content/plugins/ directory.
+2. Put the 'ajaxtranslation.php' file into your wp-content/plugins/ directory, or put the google-ajax-translation folder into your wp-content/plugins/ directory.
 3. Go to the Plugins page in your WordPress Administration area and click 'Activate' for Google AJAX Translation.
 4. Have fun with your blog readers.
 5. Change the settings from Setting -> Google Translation Admin Page